• All Posts, Expressions of Gratitude, SLI News

 That is something I did not get at home.
 Because my dad never had the opportunity to go to school and doesn’t know how to read, he was never able to help me fill out important documents for school.
 But he has been beyond supportive, and I would not be standing where I am right now if it was not for his sacrifice.

-While I did not have academic guidance at home, I did have it through SLI, thanks to SLI mentors and Peter who took their time to fill out documents I had never even heard of before, like the FAFSA.
-[SLI founder and Richmond program director Peter Iver Kaufman is a professor at the University of Richmond, where he holds the George Matthews & Virginia Brinkley Modlin Chair in Leadership Studies.]
+While I did not have academic guidance at home, I did have it through SLI, thanks to SLI mentors and [my program director] Peter who took their time to fill out documents I had never even heard of before, like the FAFSA.

 Peter taught me how to write 10-page essays and I am grateful for that because if I had not received the help I got from SLI, I would not be where I am today.
 Thanks to SLI, I have been able to be more confident about my writing, reading, and pronunciation.
 I’m also able to attend college and achieve my dreams of becoming a communicator and helping my family.
 SLI has opened doors to places where I never thought I would be.

-Thanks to SLI, I began my education at Shenandoah University in the fall of 2019.
+Thanks to SLI, I began my university education in the fall of 2019.
 As a first-generation college student, the process to get into college was difficult to me at first, but thankfully my SLI mentor guided me throughout the application process and that opened more opportunities to me.

 At the moment I have earned 31 college credits.
 My plan is to keep going and graduate, to achieve my dreams.